Water use and billing

 We understand it can sometimes be difficult to pay household bills.

-If you can’t make a payment on your rates, water or sundry debtor notice, please complete the online form below before the due date so we can set up a payment plan that suits you.
+If you can’t make a payment on your rates, water or sundry debtor notice, please complete the online form before the due date so we can set up a payment arrangement that suits you.

 If you miss a payment and we have not heard from you, our automatic debt recovery process will begin.

-If you need to amend your payment plan, you can do this any time by completing a new payment plan form.
+If you need to amend your payment arrangement, you can do this any time by completing a new payment plan form.

-When you're ready to set up your plan, complete the simple online form below.
+When you're ready to set up your plan, complete the simple online form.

 I want to pay my Water Notice, you have a few options on how to pay your water notice so have a look at ways to pay.